-2) Organics a) Organics chemical (SOC/VOC) and disinfection by-products 40 pts b) Maximum Contaminant Level (MCL) violations (except acute violations) exceedance of action levels Lead and Copper/Corrosion (mandated) 3) Radiological 20 pts 4) Inorganic/Physical FO -1- a) Nitrates 50 pts b) Other health-related inorganic 25 pts В. Public Health Risk - For projects which eliminate critical or chronic health ha azard or potential health hazard or provide protection against significant health documentation must be provided by the applicant to determine if the publi problem exists.
-More than one of the following may apply for rehabilitation, r eplaced or repaired appurtenances such as: 1) Inadequate Source Capacity 50 pts 2) Existing transmission or distribution mains to prevent contamination caused by leaks or breaks in the pipe or improve water measures 2E 10+0 to maintain safe levels 3) Existing pump stations or finished water storage (uncovered 25 pts if applicable) 25 nts 4) New finished water storage facilities that are needed to maintain .2.0. pts pressure in the system and/or prevent contamination 25 pts C. System in needs (Reliability Dependability) - Projects related to replacement of rehabilitation of the existing treatment facilities or systems components to needing standards sanitary code.
-One of the following will apply for: Complete replacement or major rehabilitation of the existing surface water facility that has exceeded design life and/or does not meet the current standards.
-In lieu of filtration, installation of groundwater wells, interconnection with, or purchase from adjacent water system.
-Upgrade, replace and/or install major vulnerable system components to recurrent design standards.
-Any of the following apply.
-A principal component integral to an existing filtration process sedimentation, flocculation, filtration, chemical feed, of backwashing (receive points for Criteria C.2a or C.1.).
-Pump stations.
-Existing wells.
-Transmission main.
-Finished water or distribution storage.
-Other water treatment systems (or replacement of source instead of t design and/or .25 pts neet the such as can only .10 pts .10 pts .25 pts .10 pts treatment 10 pts 3) Aged mains and appurtenances 10 pts 5 pts 3) Aged mains and appurtenances4) Redundancy of critical components (pumps, valves chemical feed- 5 pts 3) Aged mains and appurtenances .5 pts .5 pts
+2) Organics a) Organics chemical (SOC/VOC) and disinfection by-products. b) Maximum Contaminant Level (MCL) violations (except acute exceedance of action levels Lead and Copper/Corrosion (matrix) 3) Radiological.
+4) Inorganic/Physical a) Nitrates. b) Other health-related inorganic. violations) or andated)30 pts 20 pts Β. Public Health Risk - For projects which eliminate critical or chronic potential health hazard or provide protection against significat documentation must be provided by the applicant to determine it problem exists.
+More than one of the following may apply for rehalt or repaired appurtenances such as: 1) Inadequate Source Capacity.
+2) Existing transmission or distribution mains to prevent contaminate caused by leaks or breaks in the pipe or improve water measure to maintain safe levels.
+3) Existing pump stations or finished water storage (uncovered if applicable).
+4) New finished water storage facilities that are needed to maintain pressure in the system and/or prevent contamination. nt health hazard, f the public health bilitation, replaced 50 pts tion s 25 pts 25 pts C. System in needs (Reliability Dependability) - Projects related to reprehabilitation of the existing treatment facilities or systems comported design standards sanitary code.
+One of the following will apply for: Complete replacement or major rehabilitation of the existing surfacility that has exceeded design life and/or does not meet t standards.
+In lieu of filtration, installation of groundwat interconnection with, or purchase from adjacent water system Upgrade, replace and/or install major vulnerable system component design standards.
+Any of the following apply. a) A principal component integral to an existing filtration sedimentation, flocculation, filtration, chemical feed, of back receive points for Criteria C.2a or C.1.). b) Pump stations he current design er wells, and/or 25 pts onents to meet the process such as washing (can only 10 pts 10 pts 10 pts 10 pts 10 pts 10 pts tead of 10 pts 3) Aged mains and appurtenances 4) Redundancy of critical components (pumps, valves chemical fee systems, etc5) Asbestos main replacement

-6) Control/automation for operational efficiency (computerization, co ontrol valves, metering Laboratory upgrading) 5 pts 7) Inadequate source capacity, which is not a public health hazard. • (can only receive points for Criteria B1 or C7) 5 pts •
+- 6) Control/automation for operational efficiency (computerization, control valves, metering Laboratory upgrading)\\\\\5 pts